General

 • Health and safety plans for contractors’ requirements

-• Resource consent or any formal approvals required (e.g. EPA approval for the use of herbicides by waterways)
+• Resource consent or any formal approvals required (e.g., EPA approval for the use of herbicides by waterways)

 • Insurance

 • Funds granted expire six (6) months after Council approval.
-If the applicant fails to comply with the relevant terms and conditions of the funding agreement, including any pre-conditions, within 6 months (unless otherwise agreed), the funding lapses.
+If the applicant fails to comply with the relevant terms and conditions of the funding agreement, including any pre-conditions, within six months (unless otherwise agreed), the funding lapses.

-• If work funded is not completed within the specified time frame or funds are not spent as agreed, Otago Regional Council reserves the right to demand the return of funds.
+• If work funded is not completed within the specified timeframe or funds are not spent as agreed, Otago Regional Council reserves the right to demand the return of funds.